First-time buyers: We’re here to help you save money!

 8. Make new weekend routines

 If your Friday night ritual is a night on the town, maybe you should stay in this month.
-And if you struggle with FOMO, offer to host your friends and have a movie night or a potluck and play games.
+And if you struggled with FOMO, offer to host your friends and have a movie night or a potluck and play games.
 There are plenty of alternatives to going out and spending money, you may just have to put your heads together and come up with other ideas.
 Trust me, your future, home-owning self will thank you.

 9. Buy the off brand